 Time on task is essential if students are to succeed in their educational efforts.
 The right to attend the public school requires responsibility of both parents and students for school attendance each day.
 Tardiness, absences, dismissals, and suspensions are all problems that require action by school officials because each of these results in a loss of instructional time.
-Starting in the 2018-2019 school year, the SCCSD will use the State of Mississippi's definition of an absence.
+The SCCSD will use the State of Mississippi's definition of an absence.
 Students must be present a minimum of 63% of the instructional day to be considered present.
 Early dismissals are not granted after 2:30 p.m.
 No classrooms will be contacted for dismissals after 2:30 p.m.